McIlroy and Young Tied at Top as Masters Final Round Promises Thrilling Finish

 Rory McIlroy will tee off in the final pairing of the 2026 Masters Tournament this afternoon, tied for the lead with American Cameron Young at 11-under par, as the Northern Irishman bids to become only the fourth golfer in history to win back-to-back Masters titles at Augusta National.

 McIlroy, the defending champion, enters Sunday's final round having surrendered a historic six-shot lead during Saturday's third round β the largest 36-hole lead in Masters history β after carding a one-over 73 that included three bogeys and a double bogey.
+The stage is set for one of the most compelling final rounds in Masters history, with multiple contenders capable of slipping on the Green Jacket.

 Background

-McIlroy's 2025 Masters victory ended a long wait for the Holywood native to complete the career Grand Slam, and he arrived at Augusta this week as the clear favourite to defend his title.
+McIlroy's 2025 Masters victory ended a long and emotionally charged wait for the Holywood native to complete the career Grand Slam, and he arrived at Augusta this week as the clear favourite to defend his title.
 His first two rounds were imperious, building a lead that appeared unassailable heading into the weekend.
 However, Saturday's struggles with his driver β hitting only eight of 14 fairways β allowed the field to close in dramatically.

 Key Developments